GMO-GlobalSign-Holdings-K-K-CTO-office/vlei-holder/README.md

 Please follow the steps below.

 ## Demo on Local
 1. Setup KERIA Agent, Witness, and vLEI Server
-2. Create `.env.dev` file and set those env vars.
-(See `.env` file as reference.)
+2. Make sure the URLs in `.env` matche these.
-3. run `yarn dev`
+3. Run `yarn dev`

 ## Miscellaneous
 Please add the following command in .husky/pre-commit if you want to enable huskey.